 This is just a brief overview of each Chakra and there is much, much more to explore with each one as they manifest in yourself.
 We hope this informed & inspired you to learn even more about the Chakras and the energy centres within you!
 Can you notice if there are any blockages in any chakra in your life or body?
 Start to see how you can open up these various qualities in yourself.

 If you’d like to explore them deeper, join us in India in this year’s Chakra Sadhana Retreat.
 You will have the opportunity to deepen your knowledge of Kundalini Yoga with chakra focus during asana, pranayama, meditation, mantra and sound practices.
+And if you are based in Europe, perhaps you may wish to join Swami Karma Karuna in Norway for the Midsummer Evolving through the Chakras at Dharma Mountain Retreat.

 Enjoy the awakening!
 Hari om tat sat.